biswarup90/agent_handle_time/README.md

 ## About The Data
 From our systems we obtained data in various formats & after various relevant aggregations & filters we dumped it into csv.
 This is the starting point of consumption of this data.
 The columns are:
- 1.   id                         145303 non-null  object
+ 1.   id
- 2.  matchedSkills              145303 non-null  object -> subset of all the skills required for this contact among all the skills this agent has
+ 2.   matchedSkills:  				subset of all the skills required for this contact among all the skills this agent has
- 3.   lastTeam                   145303 non-null  object -> the team to which the agent belongs
+ 3.   lastTeam: 					the team to which the agent belongs
- 4.   requiredSkills             145303 non-null  object -> skill requirements from the contact
+ 4.   requiredSkills: 				skill requirements from the contact
- 5.  createdTime                145303 non-null  int64  -> time when the contact entered the system
+ 5.   createdTime: 					time when the contact entered the system
- 6.   endedTime                  145303 non-null  int64  -> wrap up time of the contact(we will get rid of this in the subsequent data processing)
+ 6.   endedTime: 					wrap up time of the contact(we will get rid of this in the subsequent data processing)
- 7.   origin                     145303 non-null  object -> customer's identifier(phone number, email-id, chat id)
+ 7.   origin: 						customer's identifier(phone number, email-id, chat id)
- 8.   destination                145303 non-null  object -> toll free route point destination where the customer connects
+ 8.   destination: 					toll free route point destination where the customer connects
- 9.   contactReason              30692 non-null   object -> only relevant in chat, denotes the reason for the cotnact
+ 9.   contactReason: 				only relevant in chat, denotes the reason for the cotnact
- 10.   channelSubType             145303 non-null  object -> finer distinction among telephony, chat & email
+ 10.  channelSubType: 				finer distinction among telephony, chat & email
- 11.  channelType                145303 non-null  object -> telephony, chat & email
+ 11.  channelType: 					telephony, chat & email
- 12.  holdCount                  145303 non-null  int64  -> number of times customer was put on hold
+ 12.  holdCount: 					number of times customer was put on hold
- 13.  holdDuration               145303 non-null  int64  -> how long the hold episodes lasted
+ 13.  holdDuration: 				how long the hold episodes lasted
- 14.  selfserviceCount           145303 non-null  int64  -> how many times customer encountered self service(IVR)
+ 14.  selfserviceCount: 			how many times customer encountered self service(IVR)
- 15.  selfserviceDuration        145303 non-null  int64  -> how long the self-service episodes lasted
+ 15.  selfserviceDuration: 			how long the self-service episodes lasted
- 16.  connectedCount             145303 non-null  int64  -> how many times this customer connected to an agent, can be multiple if he/she hopped among queues.
+ 16.  connectedCount: 				how many times this customer connected to an agent, can be multiple if he/she hopped among queues.
- 17.  connectedDuration          145303 non-null  int64  -> our prediction variable.
+ 17.  connectedDuration: 			our prediction variable.
 How long customer and agent were connected.
- 18.  ringingDuration            145303 non-null  int64  -> how long it took to connect to system
+ 18.  ringingDuration: 				how long it took to connect to system
- 19.  queueDuration              145303 non-null  int64  -> how long was customer waiting in queue
+ 19.  queueDuration: 				how long was customer waiting in queue
- 20.  queueCount                 145303 non-null  int64  -> how many times customer was queued
+ 20.  queueCount: 					how many times customer was queued
- 21.  routingType                144790 non-null  object -> internal algorithm of the contact center
+ 21.  routingType: 					internal algorithm of the contact center
- 22.  isHandledByPreferredAgent  145303 non-null  bool   -> one particular feature of the contact center where customers can choose their agent
+ 22.  isHandledByPreferredAgent: 	one particular feature of the contact center where customers can choose their agent
- 23.  lastQueue                  145303 non-null  object -> queue from which this agent picked up this contact
+ 23.  lastQueue: 					queue from which this agent picked up this contact
- 24.  contributors               145303 non-null  object -> agent
+ 24.  contributors: 				the agent
- 25.  skillDiff                  145303 non-null  float64 -> difference in skill b/w agent & contact's requirement
+ 25.  skillDiff: 					difference in skill b/w agent & contact's requirement
- 26.  queue                      145303 non-null  object -> queue(engineered column)
+ 26.  queue: 						queue(engineered column)
- 27.  agent                      145302 non-null  object -> agent(engineered column)
+ 27.  agent: 						agent(engineered column)
- 28.  team                       145303 non-null  object -> team(engineered column)
+ 28.  team: 						team(engineered column)
- 29.  rs                         20081 non-null   object -> required skill(engineered column)
+ 29.  rs: 							required skill(engineered column)
- 30.  ms                         20081 non-null   object -> matched skills(engineered column)
+ 30.  ms: 							matched skills(engineered column)

 This data is for a particular organisation using this contact center.
 Each row represents an interaction between an agent and a customer(contact).
 This contact center supports 3 media channels - telephony, chat & email.